Start Of Main Content

 Bodily Injury liability coverage (BI coverage)

-Pays for costs associated to injuries for which you are legally liable.
+Helps pay for bodily injury for which you are legally liable.
 This means that your actions caused injury to another person and you were found legally responsible for those injuries.

 Property Damage liability coverage (PD coverage)

-Pays for damage done to another person’s or company’s property, as well as for the loss of use of that property.
-This means that your actions caused damage to property (a car, a house, a tree, etc.) and you were found legally responsible for those damages.
+Helps pay for damage done during a covered event to another person’s or company’s property, as well as for the loss of use of that property.
+This means that your actions caused damage to property (a car, a house, a tree, a fence, etc.) and you were found legally responsible for those damages.

 • Defense and court costs if you are sued